Purpose

 Collecting evidence

 Writing will be externally assessed.
 The piece for assessment will be completed under conditions set by NZQA so that students can authentically demonstrate their ability to independently communicate in writing.
-Throughout the drafting process, teachers must be able to verify that the work submitted for assessment has been produced by the student.
+The use of chatbots, generative AI, paraphrasing tools, or other tools that can automatically generate the te reo Māori content is not permitted, and material generated by these tools should not be submitted as part of the student’s work.

 The final submission for the writing is early in Term 4.
 As this is a summative assessment, students should not spend the entirety of the year engaged with this assessment.
-Teachers should ensure that students have completed a sufficient programme of teaching, learning and formative assessment before beginning the administration of this Standard.
+Teachers should ensure that students have completed a sufficient programme of teaching, learning, and formative assessment before beginning the administration of this Standard.

 Refer to External Assessment Specifications for further information.